AGNIKSAHA/MEDITECH/README.md

 1. Patient can talk about their illness and get the required medicine’s prescription.
 2. Patient can know their BMI
-3.Chatbot will provide proper prescription of all your illness 4 Multiple disease analysis like diabetes
+3. Chatbot will provide proper prescription of all your illness
+4. Multiple disease analysis like diabetes
-5 ) They can maintain their profie and record past history related to health
+5. They can maintain their profie and record past history related to health